Why Compare CD50 Car Insurance?

 The endorsement stays on your licence for 11 years from the date of conviction.
 Specialist brokers understand the weight of what that means and work with insurers who assess each application on its own circumstances rather than declining on the code alone.

-Co-founder of Clean Green Cars
+Insurance Expert & Co-founder of Clean Green Cars

 Common CD50 Car Insurance Questions

-What Is a CD50 Conviction?
+What Is A CD50 Conviction?

 CD50 is the DVLA endorsement code for causing death by careless driving when unfit through drugs under Section 3A(1)(a) of the Road Traffic Act 1988.

-How Long Does CD50 Stay on Your Licence?
+How Long Does CD50 Stay On Your Licence?

 CD50 stays on your licence for 11 years from the date of conviction.

-Can You Get Insurance With a CD50 Conviction?
+Can You Get Insurance With A CD50 Conviction?

 Yes.
 Specialist brokers work with insurers who consider CD50 applications individually.
 Clean Green Cars introduces you to these brokers.

-What Is the Maximum Sentence?
+What Is The Maximum Sentence?

 Up to life imprisonment, an unlimited fine, and an obligatory ban of at least 5 years with a compulsory extended retest.

-Is CD50 a Criminal Offence?
+Is CD50 A Criminal Offence?

 Yes.
 CD50 is an indictable offence tried in the Crown Court.

-What Is the Difference Between CD50 and CD40?
+What Is The Difference Between CD50 And CD40?

 CD50 involves drugs.
 CD40 involves drink.
 Both carry the same maximum penalties and the same 11-year endorsement period.

-Do You Need an Extended Test After CD50?
+Do You Need An Extended Test After CD50?

 Yes.
 A compulsory extended driving test is mandatory after a CD50 conviction.

-How Long Is the Ban?
+How Long Is The Ban?

 The obligatory ban is at least 5 years.
 Courts may impose a longer period depending on the circumstances.